Tyson Philpot: University career

+Statistics

 Professional career

-Philpot was ranked as the sixth best player in the Canadian Football League's Amateur Scouting Bureau final rankings for players eligible in the 2022 CFL Draft, and third by players in U Sports.
+Philpot was ranked as the sixth best player in the Canadian Football League's Amateur Scouting Bureau final rankings for players eligible in the 2022 CFL draft, and third by players in U Sports.
 He was then drafted in the first round, ninth overall, in the 2022 draft by the Montreal Alouettes and signed with the team on May 13, 2022.
 Following training camp for the 2022 season, Philpot earned a spot on the team's active roster and made his professional debut on June 9, 2022, against his brother's team, the Calgary Stampeders, where he had five punt returns for 38 yards and two kickoff returns for 63 yards.
 He scored his first career touchdown on July 14, 2022, against the Edmonton Elks, when he caught a six-yard pass from Trevor Harris.
 Philpot finished his rookie year having played in all 18 regular season games and recorded 39 receptions for 459 yards and two touchdowns, 11 punt returns for 153 yards, and 12 kickoff returns for 342 yards.
 For his strong season, he was the East Division's nominee for the CFL's Most Outstanding Rookie Award.
 He also played in two playoff games in 2022 where he had 12 catches for 161 yards and one touchdown, including his first 100-yard receiving game which occurred in the East Final loss to the Toronto Argonauts.
-Following the season Philpot had a workout with the Pittsburgh Steelers of the National Football League (NFL).
+Following the season Philpot had a workout with the Pittsburgh Steelers of the National Football League (NFL), but was not offered a contract.

+In 2023, Philpot played in 13 regular season games as he missed five due to injury.
+He recorded 47 receptions for 532 yards and five touchdowns in the regular season.
+In the 110th Grey Cup, Philpot caught 6 passes for 63 yards, including the winning touchdown with 13 seconds left, and was named the game's Most Valuable Canadian.